 - The buyer leads go to the seller (i.e. you).
 You’re listing your house to sell by owner.
 The MLS listing service is acting as your lead generator and will pass each buyer directly to you for handling as you see fit.

-- The paperwork, contracts, and sales papers may be included in the listing package.
+- The paperwork such as disclosures, purchase contracts, and addendums may be included in the listing package.

 - You have the power.
 You will have control over what is in your listing on the MLS as long as what you provide doesn’t violate any MLS rules.
 You don’t have to worry about an agent misrepresenting your house.